 HUD may require that all the selected applicants participate in negotiations to determine the specific terms of the cooperative agreement, budget, and Logic Model.
+Having a DUNS number is a requirement for award; applicants selected for award negotiations will be asked for their DUNS number as part of negotiations.
 If you accept the terms and conditions of the cooperative agreement, you must return your signed cooperative agreement by the date specified during negotiation.
 In cases where HUD cannot successfully conclude negotiations with a selected applicant or a selected applicant fails to provide HUD with requested information, an award will not be made to that applicant.
 In this instance, HUD may offer an award, and proceed with negotiations with the next highest-ranking applicant.
 Applicants should note that, if they are selected for multiple OHHLHC awards, they must ensure that they have sufficient resources to provide the promised leveraging for the multiple awards.
 During negotiations, applicants selected for multiple awards will be required to provide alternative leveraged resources, if necessary, before the grant can be awarded.
 This is required in order to avoid committing duplicate leveraged resources to more than one OHHLHC grant.

-Awardees will receive additional instructions on how to have the grant account entered into HUD's Line of Credit Control System (LOCCS) payment system or its successor will be provided.
+Awardees will receive additional instructions on how to have the grant account entered into HUD's Line of Credit Control System (LOCCS).
 Other forms and program requirements will also be provided.